csnizik/xfer/README.md

 At any time, PODS can be rebuilt by running `./scripts/repods`.

-WARNING: This will completely rebuild the codebase, clear the database, and evert uncommitted changes to code.
+WARNING: This will completely rebuild the codebase, clear the database, and revert uncommitted changes to code.

 ## Developing